TryQuiet/quiet/packages/mobile/README.md

 ## Running visual regression tests

+### App-wide testing

 Once again we use Detox but this time with the Storybook flavor of the app, so it's important to use 'storybook' ending value for the `configuration` argument when using the commands from above.
 Also a particular file has to be pointed out as a test entry `e2e/storybook.test.js`.

-The very first run will fail, unless there're base screenshots for the exact device used for testing present under `e2e/storybook-base-screenshots/<DEVICE-NAME>/`.
+The very first run will fail, unless there're base screenshots for the exact device used for testing present under `e2e/visual-regressions/<PLATFORM>/storybook-base-screenshots`.
 The easiest way to generate them is to go through the test using `-generate-base` flag.
 It's important to run this command being in the mobile package main directory `packages/mobile/`.

 ```
-detox test storybook --configuration android.att.storybook -- -- -generate-base
+detox test storybook --configuration android.att.storybook -- -generate-base
 ```

 Then every next run on the same device can be triggered without additional flags